 There is also a royalty of 5% based on the gross value of any gold or other metals that may be commercially extracted from certain mineral concessions (the Denehurst Royalty).
-The Denehurst Royalty would not apply to the presently identified mineralized zone at Mt Todd.
+The Denehurst Royalty would not apply to the presently identified mineral resources or mineral reserves at Mt Todd.

-19.5.1.3 Taxes
+22.5.1.3 Taxes